Want to know the difference between the duties of a change manager and a project manager? We are here for you.

 Change managers accomplish the following tasks:

-• Build training programs and monitor them to ensure the successful adoption of changes
+- Building training programs and monitoring them to ensure the successful adoption of changes

-• Keeping an eye on the changes in business processes, technologies, and the external environment
+- Keeping an eye on the change management processes, technologies, and the external environment

 Project management is the process of planning, executing, and monitoring the work of a team to achieve specific organizational goals.
 A project manager leads a project from start to finish.
 They are responsible for taking project initiatives and ensuring that the project is completed within a specific duration set by the stakeholders.